 “This Spring Break trip was invaluable in helping me consider how we can customize our future field practicum,” said Dodson, who traveled with two current social work students, Mary Baldwin Director of Physical Therapy Kai Kennedy, and other Mary Baldwin students and faculty.

 Dodson’s own experience provides a compelling testimony for the value of studying abroad.

 “I participated in a service-learning trip to Mexico as an undergraduate, and it was life-changing.
 It was during that trip that I became determined to be a social worker,” she said.
 “Field instruction is the signature pedagogy of the bachelor of social work.
-This kind of opportunity increases students’ confidence in working with diverse populations and helps promote the MBC value of global citizenship.”
+This kind of opportunity increases students’ confidence in working with diverse populations and helps promote the Mary Baldwin value of global citizenship.”

 Steve Grande, executive director of the Spencer Center, is encouraged by the generous gifts that made it possible to offer these inaugural grants.
 As the endowment grows, funds will also be employed to sustain study abroad and civic engagement scholarships for students as well as to enhance the artist-in-residence program.